Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Kill Switch

 Kill Switch disables your internet connection if the VPN connection drops without any notice.
 Nobody wants to get caught with their pants off, do they?
-IPVanish and Surfshark have it (IPVanish doesn’t support this feature on Linux and iOS, though).
+IPVanish and Surfshark have it (IPVanish doesn’t support Kill Switch on Linux and iOS, and Surfshark has it on Android, iOS, macOS, Windows and Linux).

 No-logs policy